Walter Briggs Jr.

 Walter Owen "Spike" Briggs Jr. (January 20, 1912 – July 3, 1970) was an American Major League Baseball executive.
-He was owner of the Detroit Tigers for five seasons following the death of his father, industrialist Walter Briggs Sr., in 1952.
+He was the owner of the Detroit Tigers for five seasons following the death of his father, industrialist Walter Briggs Sr., in 1952.

 Born in Detroit, Michigan, Briggs was educated at Canterbury School and graduated from Georgetown University in 1934.
 He joined the family business, Briggs Manufacturing Company (maker of automobile bodies), and interrupted his business career to serve as a lieutenant in the United States Army Air Forces during World War II.
 He also had become a vice president of the Tigers before the war.

 Owner of Detroit Tigers (1952–1956)

 On the field: Rebuilding

 Walter Briggs Sr.'s death on January 17, 1952, occurred as the Tigers were entering one of the lower points in their five-decade-old history.
 The 1951 team had finished a disappointing 73–81, in fifth place and 25 games behind the New York Yankees.
 But the 1952 edition fared even worse, losing 104 games, and finishing eighth and last in the American League—the first time the Tigers had ever reached those dubious milestones since entering the league in 1901.

 Four seasons of decided improvement followed, until the 1956 squad won 82 games under manager Bucky Harris.
 During that time, future Baseball Hall of Famers Al Kaline and Jim Bunning and eight-year All-Star Harvey Kuenn made their debuts.